ummel/fusionData/README.md

 reason for a user to store raw spatial data locally unless it is for a spatial dataset that they are actively processing or editing.

+### `/production`

+Directory containing code and possibly data from “production” fusion runs.
+This is likely a temporary inclusion.
+As additional fusion results are produced, we should create a more structured way of storing and organizing production data outputs.

 ## Ingest survey data

 “Ingesting” a survey requires transforming raw survey data into